rust-lang/rfcs/text/0000-raw-keywords.md

 > **It's better for raw keywords to be nice on 2021 than for them to be supported on 2018**

-There *is* lexical space available even in 2015 that could be used: `r#$keyword` was brought up, for example.
+There *is* lexical space available even in 201[58]that could be used: `r#$keyword` was brought up, for example.
 But the extra noise of that isn't worth it.
 (And while it's easy enough to type on a standard US keyboard, that's no longer true on others, such as Linux's UK international keyboard layout.)

+## Something for the 2015 and 2018 editions

+As mentioned, it would be possible to support `r#$keyword` in 2015 and 2018 (or in 2021+) without it being a breaking change.

+This RFC, however, doesn't include that, as it's not urgent for the edition.

+It can be added in future, either for those editions only or for all editions, should experience with this change demonstrate that there are important-enough situations where code *needs* to use a new feature despite not having migrated to a modern edition.

+This is also a problem that lessens over time.
+Once we reach the year 2029, any code still using the 2021 edition will be ancient, but would still be able to use `k#foo` to use new features which will only be true keywords in the 2030 edition.

 # Prior art